Little Johnny Sheep-Dung: Tale type

-This tale is Aarne-Thompson type 314, which is called "the Golden Story" because in many variants, the hero's hair is turned to gold.
+The tale is classified in the international Aarne-Thompson-Uther Index as tale type ATU 314, "Goldener" (previously, "The Youth Transformed to a Horse").
+The type is also called "The Golden Story" (Das goldene Märchen), because in many variants, the hero's hair is turned to gold.
 Other tales like this include The Magician's Horse and The Gifts of the Magician.